UMNFuN/FUNGuild/README.md

 CONTRIBUTING GUILD INFORMATION TO THE FUNGUILD DATABASE

-Data pertaining to particular fungal taxa can be submitted to the FUNGuild database as single (inputted via an online user interface - http://glimmer.rstudio.com/stbates/fg_entry/) or multiple (inputted online as a tab delimited text file - http://glimmer.rstudio.com/stbates/fg_upload/).
+Data pertainhttps://thelab.shinyapps.io/fg_entry/) or multiple (inputted online as a tab delimited text file - https://thelab.shinyapps.io/fg_upload/).
 All submitted entries will be reviewed by the database curators prior to being migrated to the main FUNGuild DB.

 **************************************